eea/eea.docker.postfix/README.md

 The hostname of the postfix server is set in: `MTP_HOST`.

-The `.secrets` file should be used as a runtime environment variables, and set the user and password required for SMTP authentication by the `MTP_RELAY`:
+The `.secrets` file should be used as a runtime environment variables, to set the user and password required for SMTP authentication by the `MTP_RELAY`:

     MTP_USER=user
     MTP_PASS=password